Skip to main content

 Evaluation of educational institutions

-The educational administrations of the autonomous communities may, within the framework of their powers, draw up and carry out plans for the evaluation of educational institutions, which take into account the socio-economic and cultural situations of families and pupils, the environment of the school and its resources.
-They must also support and facilitate school self-evaluation.
+The education authorities of the autonomous communities may, within the framework of their powers, draw up and carry out plans for the evaluation of educational institutions.
+These plans must take into account the socio-economic and cultural situations of the families and students they host, the environment of the centre itself and the resources available to it.
+They should also support and facilitate the self-evaluation of educational institutions.

 External evaluation of educational institutions

-Each Autonomous Community is responsible for the design and implementation of the mechanisms for the external evaluation of the schools within its territory and, in addition, can establish its own self-evaluation or internal evaluation model.
+Each autonomous community is responsible for the design and implementation of the mechanisms for the external evaluation of the educational institutions within its territory and, in addition, can establish its own self-evaluation or internal evaluation model.
 Because of their complementarity, they are jointly regulated in several regions.
 This is the case of, for example, Extremadura.

 In addition, some of them draw up external evaluation plans including other mechanisms.
-Although they differ between the education authorities, their most characteristic features are the following:
+Although they differ from one education authority to another, their most characteristic features are as follows:

 • Contextual aspects, resources, processes and educational outcomes are evaluated.
-In some cases, other aspects, such as equity conditions, are assessed.
+In some cases, other aspects are also assessed, such as, for example, equity conditions.

-• The procedures used normally include the analysis of school documents, interviews and questionnaires from different sectors of the educational community, as well as the direct observation of teaching and learning situations.
+• The procedures used normally include the analysis of school documents, interviews and questionnaires from different sectors of the educational community, and direct observation of teaching and learning situations.

-• The results of the evaluation are included in a report which is made available to the education administration and the school for them to introduce improvement measures.
+• The result of the evaluation is included in a report which is made available to the education authorities and the educational institution for the introduction of measures for improvement.

 Spain's recent participation in PISA for Schools provides an additional method.